 News media collections

-The Newsroom opens on Mon 7 April.
-It is a new dedicated space in our St Pancras (London) building for newspapers, broadcast and web news.
+The Newsroom is a new dedicated space in our St Pancras (London) building for newspapers, broadcast and web news.
 You can access microfilm and digital newspapers, with reference sources and expert help.
-The print newspapers will not be available until Autumn 2014.
+Print newspapers will become available again in late November 2014.